porras/enumerator-talk/README.md

 The animated gif with Nadine Angerer and Jennifer Cramer was ruined by the export so here it is:

 ![Don't leave me hanging, Nadine Angerer](http://cl.ly/image/2z2G0o0u1833/adpYN6Q_460sv.gif)

+## The No-Enumerator Edition

+In case you were wondering what's possible with `Enumerator` that is not possible with `#each` (see the latest slides), the answer is nothing.
+In this branch, the following examples are rewritten *without* `Enumerator`:

+* Fibonacci
+* Clock
+* Mixtape